jjewel/portfolio/README.md

 ### Features
 - 13 levels
-- 3 actions to unlock
+- 3 special abilities to unlock
 - Humans to scare
 - Set down traps to capture them
 - 48 variations in decorative assets